 Let’s start with a few words about yourself…

 My name is Inbal.
 I’m an Israeli native and I’ve been living here in Amsterdam for the past 10 years.
 I’m 42 years old, and a mother of three boys, all of whom were born here.
-Before I founded Isis HypnoBirthing & Yoga (now transformed into GENISIS Feminine Artistry), which is a Women Well Being Centre, I used to be a professional ballet dancer.
+Before I founded Isis HypnoBirthing & Yoga, which is a Women Well Being Centre, I used to be a professional ballet dancer.
 Throughout this career path, I have always been very curious about many modalities and philosophies.
 So, I studied yoga and Pilates, Chinese medicine, and Theta healing.
 Then I discovered Hypnobirthing while pregnant with my first son.
 Giving birth to him became the amazing and transformative revelation that paved the way for the birth if Isis, my first company.

 I remember sitting on one of those long breastfeeding sessions at night and realising that basically everything that I had been studying and practising so far, each with their own beautiful philosophies and set of practices, could be brought into synergy and shared with parents to support pregnancy and birth holistically.

 You teach Hypnobirthing, a beautiful practice that remains quite mysterious for many women, maybe in part because of the name.
 How would you define it?

 As a practitioner myself, I completely relate to the Hypnobirthing “misconception”: the name doesn’t serve the very essence of Hypnobirthing.
 It may even put away many people because of this airy-fairy flavour it has to it.
 On the contrary, it’s a very down-to-earth, practical, and positive method to prepare yourself for birth.